pypingou/dgroc/README.rst

 `git_folder` The location of the local clone of the git repository to build.

 `spec_file` The location of the spec file for the project to build.

+`patch_files` A comma separated list of patches required to build the project.
+    These files will be copied over to the rpm sourcedir to be present when building the source rpm.

 ..
 Note:: The spec file should be fully functionnal as all `dgroc` will do is
           update the `Source0`, `Release` and add an entry in the `Changelog`.